Self-Employed Mortgages

 Your mortgage broker will then be able to help with the following:

-• Preparing the right documents: You’ll need to evidence certified accounts and/or your latest SA302 tax overview document to prove your income.
-Lenders can request up to three years’ worth, but your broker will also be able to help find mortgage options for those with only 12 months or just under.
+- Preparing the right documents: You must evidence certified accounts and/or your latest SA302 tax overview document to prove your income.
+Lenders can request up to three years’ worth, but your broker can also help find mortgage options for those with only 12 months.
 You can find a full list of the documents you’ll need in our guide to mortgage applications.

-• Finding the right mortgage lenders: Your mortgage broker will be able to quickly identify those lenders who look more favourably on applicants who are self-employed.
-Saving you time and, potentially, some money too.
+- Finding the right mortgage lenders: Your mortgage broker will be able to quickly identify those lenders who look more favourably on self-employed applicants.
+Saving you time and, potentially, some money.
 This is particularly important if you don’t yet have a long trading history and certified accounts or have had some credit issues reported on your record recently.

 How much will a mortgage broker cost if you’re self-employed?